Military budget of the United States: Military health care funding

 The MHS offers, but does not always provide, a health care benefit to 9.5 million eligible beneficiaries, which includes active military members and their families, military retirees and their families, dependent survivors, and certain eligible reserve component members and their families.
 The unified medical budget (UMB), which comprises the funding and personnel needed to support the MHS' mission, consumes nearly 9% of the department's topline budget authority.
 Thus, it is a significant line item in the department's financial portfolio.

-Budgeting terms

-Budget authority: the authority to legally incur binding obligations (like signing contracts and placing orders), that will result in current and future outlays.
-When "military budget" is mentioned, people generally are referring to discretionary budget authority.

-Outlays: Also known as expenditures or disbursements, it is the liquidation of obligations and general represent cash payments.